zed-industries/zed/docs/src/assistant.md

 ## Inline Assistant

-You can use `ctrl-enter` to open the inline assistant in both a normal editor and within the assistant panel.
+You can use `ctrl-enter` to open the inline assistant in both a normal editor, within the assistant panel, and even within the terminal panel.

 The inline assistant allows you to send the current selection (or the current line) to a language model and modify the selection with the language model's response.
 You can also perform multiple generation requests in parallel by pressing `ctrl-enter` with multiple cursors, or by pressing `ctrl-enter` with a selection that spans multiple excerpts in a multibuffer.